Mission, British Columbia: Economy

 Historically, forestry, hydroelectricity and agriculture were Mission's chief resource sectors and provided the basis for varied related retail and service activities.
 In recent history, transportation improvements have enabled the manufacturing sector to expand beyond sawmilling and food processing.

 Forest and wood related industries dominate the manufacturing sector, with an emphasis on redcedar shake and shingle mills.
 Mission also holds the only municipal tree farm license in British Columbia.

 Agriculture is mostly restricted to a narrow belt along the Fraser River, and the unincorporated Dewdney-Deroche district east of Mission contains the majority of the farms in the area.
 There are about 96 commercial and hobby farms in the area.
 Dairy is the chief agricultural enterprise; other income sources include poultry, hogs, beef and vegetables.
+Approximately 5% of the land mass in the City of Mission is part of the Agricultural Land Reserve.

 Mission's largest employer is the local school district, School District #75, and its second largest employer is the District (i.e. the municipality) itself.